discdiver/uv-demo/uv for Data Professionals.md

 plotly==5.24.1
 ```

-That's a step toward reproducibility, but sometimes a dependency of one of the packages you've specified will change and break your project.
-We don't want that, so let's create a lock file that specifies the exact versions of all top-level packages and their dependencies, all the way down.
+That's a step further toward reproducibility, but sometimes a dependency of one of the packages you've specified will change and break your project.
+We don't want that, so let's create a lock file.

 uv can read a list of packages from one file and output a lock file that specifies the exact versions of all top-level packages and their dependencies - and their dependencies' dependencies, all the way down.